-We propose a model for passive mode-locking in quantum dot laser and report on specific dynamical properties of the regime which is characterized by a fast gain recovery.
-No Q-switching instability has been found accompanying the mode-locking.
-Bistability can occur between the mode-locking regime and zero intensity steady state.
+We propose a model for passive mode locking in quantum dot lasers and report on specific dynamical properties of the regime which is characterized by a fast gain recovery.
+No Q-switching instability has been found accompanying the mode locking.
+Bistability can occur between the mode locking regime and the nonlasing state. © 2006 American Institute of Physics.
+[DOI: 10.1063/1.2203937]

-Lasers and amplifiers based on self-assembled quantum dots attract significant attention due to reduced threshold current, low chirp, weak temperature dependence [1] and a reduced sensitivity to optical feedback [2] at telecom wavelengths.
-Among the regimes displayed by multimode lasers, passive mode-locking (ML) is a powerful method to generate short pulses for time domain multiplexing and for optical comb generator.
-The first experiments have been reported on ML in quantum dot (QD) lasers at 1.3 μm up to 50 GHz [3, 4] and demonstrated their superiority to quantum well lasers for network applications [5].
-The physics of the passive ML in a QD laser remains the same as in other lasers: the absorbing medium saturates faster than the amplifying one, and, therefore, a short window of net gain emerges for the pulse amplification [6].
-However, the nonlinear dynamics of ML depends on the specific characteristics of QD material and deserves detailed theoretical analysis in order to optimize QD lasers for practical applications.
+Lasers and amplifiers based on self-assembled quantum dots attract significant attention due to reduced threshold current, low chirp, weak temperature dependence,1 and a reduced sensitivity to optical feedback2 at telecom wavelengths.
+Among the regimes displayed by multimode lasers, passive mode locking (ML) is a powerful method to generate short pulses for time domain multiplexing and for optical comb generator.
+The first experiments have been reported on ML in quantum dot (QD) lasers at 1.3 μ m up to 50 GHz (Refs.
+3 and 4) and demonstrated their superiority to quantum well lasers for network applications.5 The physics of the passive ML in a QD laser remains the same as in other lasers: the absorbing medium saturates faster than the amplifying one, and, therefore, a short window of net gain emerges for the pulse amplification.6 However, the nonlinear dynamics of ML depends on the specific characteristics of QD material and deserves detailed theoretical analysis in order to optimize QD lasers for practical applications.

-In this Letter we construct a delay differential model to describe ML in quantum dot lasers using the approach proposed in [7, 8].
+In this letter we construct a delay differential model to describe ML in quantum dot lasers using the approach proposed in Refs.
+7 and 8.
 In our model the dynamics of each of the two quantum dot laser sections, gain and absorber, is governed by two rate equations for the time evolution of the quantum dot occupation probabilities and the carrier densities in the wetting layer.
 We find that ML in quantum dot lasers exhibits specific dynamical properties which we associate with the escape and the capture processes in the quantum dot material.
-In particular, we explain the absence of the low frequency Q-switching instability and the bistability with the nonlasing state.
+In particular, we explain the absence of the low frequency Q-switching instability and the existence of bistability between the ML regime and the nonlasing state.

 Let us consider a ring laser consisting of three sections.
 The first section with the length L_q , and the second section with the length L_g , contain the saturable absorber and the gain medium, respectively.
 The third section acts as a spectral filter that limits the bandwidth of the laser radiation.
-The equations describing the evolution of the electric field envelope A(t) at the entrance of the absorber section can be written in the form [7]:
+The equations describing the evolution of the electric field envelope A(t) at the entrance of the absorber section can be written in the form7 where A(t) is the normalized complex amplitude of the electric field, γ is the dimensionless bandwidth of the spectral

-$$\gamma^{-1}\partial_t A\left(t\right) + A\left(t\right) = \sqrt{\kappa} e^{(1-i\alpha_g)G(t-T)/2 - (1-i\alpha_q)Q(t-T)/2} A\left(t-T\right)$$ (1)
+$$\gamma^{-1}\partial_t A(t) + A(t) = \sqrt{\kappa} e^{(1-i\alpha_g)G(t-T)/2 - (1-i\alpha_q)Q(t-T)/2} A(t-T), \quad (1)$$